ultros/harbor_screenshot/README.md

 # harbor_screenshot
 Concurrent website screenshot tool.
 Snap a screenshot of the initial webpage loaded.

-This is useful when used with a port scanner for enumeration.
+This is useful when used in conjugation with a port scanner.

 ### Example Screenshots